-We will send you a letter when we process the applications and have the aptitude test scheduled for you.
+We will send you an email when we process the applications and have the aptitude test scheduled for you.
 If you are qualified, you will be invited to take the aptitude test.
-If you pass the aptitude test you will be scheduled for an interview.
+If you pass the aptitude test, you will be scheduled for an interview.
 After the interview, applicants are ranked on the eligible-to-hire list according to the score received through the hiring process.
 We hire the top applicant when we have an opening.
-That means, we have a job for the top person and will assign them to a contractor.
+That means we have a job for the top person and will assign them to a contractor.
 School will be scheduled for you sometime after being assigned to a contractor.

 If you are not qualified, your letter will explain why.
-You would be welcome to reapply when you have the qualifications met.
+You are welcome to reapply.

 We send notices to take the aptitude test to all qualified applicants when we process applications.
-It can be a few months past when you submit your application.
+It can be a few months after submitting your application.
 After the aptitude test, we send notices to interview or let you know that you did not pass.
 Approximately 2 weeks after the interviews, we send rank letters.

 Reading comprehension and math.
 You should plan on being here for about 3 ½ hours for the test.

 When you are selected to begin the apprenticeship, you will start work (OJT) right away and then be scheduled to start classes according to our school schedule.

 You can expect to attend classes during the day, once per week, for a 10-week term.
 Homework is done online.
 You must have access to a computer and the internet.
 You must pass classes to continue in the program.
 Our classes are held at our Training Centers, either in Tangent or Redmond, taught by licensed journey-level electricians.

 Tuition is $200 per year plus books, which range from $600-$800 each year.